ImproveDigital/jHiccup/README.md

     % java -jar jHiccup.jar -i 60000 -statsd localhost -nohistolog

+This will send metric every minute.
+If used on multiple hosts this will generate a plot like this:

+![statsd example]

 Under the hood the code uses the `java-dogstatd-client` that can be found on GitHub at https://github.com/DataDog/java-dogstatsd-client